Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 In fact, a survey of developers by CodinGame lists Python as the #1 most loved language, as well as the third most known language.
-Whether web development, advanced data science, or even the realm of mobile apps, Python has wormed its way into almost all realms of the industry – and for good reason!
+Whether web development, advanced data analysics, or even the realm of mobile apps, Python has wormed its way into almost all realms of the industry – and for good reason!
 Learning Python programming can not only make your coding skills versatile, but also gives you the flexibility to do simple and advanced tasks in relatively easy ways.
-It should be no wonder why the language has gained such a foothold and is quickly becoming one of the most used languages around.
+It should be no wonder why the programming language has gained such a foothold and is quickly becoming one of the most used languages around.

-If you’re new to programming or Python, though, you still might be a bit skeptical about what the hubbub is about this (fantastic) language.
+If you’re new to programming or Python, though, you still might be a bit skeptical about what the hubbub is about this (fantastic) programming language.
 In this beginner-friendly post, we will help you familiarize yourself with Python and take that first step into understanding what Python is, why you should learn Python, and how you can learn Python.
-Let’s waste no time and dive into understanding Python programming!
+Let’s waste no time and dive into understanding Python!

 Python is a programming language that has been around since 1991.
 Created by Guido van Rossum, it is a general-purpose language that can be used for software, apps, web development, and more, which attributes largely to the foothold it has managed to gain in development.
 It is also a high-level, interpreted language, meaning it is far from machine code (thus more human-readable) and executed freely at runtime, making it an easy language to work with and alter on the go.

 In fact, the entire design philosophy behind Python was to create a language with optimal human readability.
-As such, compared to other languages, Python has a higher emphasis on the use of whitespace and indentation.
+As such, compared to other languages, Python code has a higher emphasis on the use of whitespace and indentation.
 Additionally, it does away with pesky punctuation (like semicolons, the bane of many programmers) and instead ends instructions by line – overall resulting in a clean look for human programmers to read and understanding.

 What can you do with Python?

 Now that some of the technical information is out of the way, let’s talk about what you can actually do with Python programming.
-As mentioned above, Python is a general-purpose language, so the only real limit is your own imagination.
+As mentioned above, Python is a general-purpose programming language, so the only real limit is your own imagination.
 However, we’ve broken down some of the main areas below to understand just a little bit of the full scope and power at your fingertips.

 One area that interests many people when they first learn about Python is automation.
-We all have those tedious tasks in our life we just don’t want to do – like editing files with the same information, backing up specific files more frequently than others, etc. With Python, people have found it easy to create small scripts and programs that do these tasks for us.
+We all have those tedious tasks in our life we just don’t want to do – like editing files with the same information, backing up specific files more frequently than others, etc. With Python code, people have found it easy to create small scripts and programs that do these tasks for us.
 Need to add a watermark to 100s of images?
 Automate it!
 Need to delete files in a folder on a regular basis?
 Automate it!

 In fact, you can take this a step further and combine Python with the web!
 This means, for example, you can have Python send you e-mail alerts when it’s time to backup your computer.
 Or perhaps you want to be alerted when a specific webpage updates with new information.
 As you guessed it, this is another thing you can automate with Python.
 The list goes on and on, but as a human-readable language, more and more people have managed to take tedious tasks off their shoulders and sit back worry-free while their program chugs away doing them automatically – saving time for the more important things in life.